-For the reason noted in the final remark after Proposition 5, this objective function would not be expected to satisfy increasing differences at all prices.
-And here the departures are consequential: the model will not have a pure strategy Nash equilibrium for some parameter values.
-Intuitively, if the oligopoly demand function is very price sensitive and two firms have nearly identical γ_i , then there cannot be an equilibrium where both firms set nearly identical high prices because each would then like to undercut the other.
-There also cannot be an equilibrium with nearly identical low prices because the firms would then gain from jumping up to the monopoly price to exploit their nonshoppers.
-For other parameters, however, there will be a pure strategy equilibrium in which firms with more nonshoppers set a higher price.
+For the reason noted in the final remark after Proposition 4, this objective function would not be expected to satisfy increasing differences at all prices.
+And here the departures are consequential: the model will not have a pure strategy Nash equilibrium for some parameter values.15 For other parameters, however, there will be a pure strategy equilibrium in which firms with more nonshoppers set a higher price.
 This will occur when the oligopoly demand is less price sensitive, the shopper population is relatively small, and/or when arrival rates γ_i of nonshoppers are farther apart.